Sections included in this article:

-A patent is a license issued by the U.S. government that protects an invention from being used or replicated by others for a period of time, usually 20 years.
-Patents cover a broad range of inventions, from underlying technologies to designs, to a formula or process.
-They can be bought, sold, licensed, or traded.
-To acquire a patent for your own original idea, you must apply for one.
+A patent is a license issued by the U.S. government that protects an invention from being used or replicated by others for an extended period of time, usually from 15 to 20 years.
+Patents cover a broad range of inventions, from underlying technological methods and designs to a formula or specific process.
+They can be bought, sold, licensed or traded.
+In order to acquire a patent for your own original idea, you must apply for one.

 There are limits to what can be patented.
 Patents must be novel, and you need to demonstrate that your invention is “non-obvious,” meaning sufficiently outside the realm of common knowledge for you to be able to effectively own it.
-Patents also cannot be taken out on “mere ideas.”
-You’ll need to make or apply your concept to something concrete in order to claim its patent.
-Patents can be taken out on inventions as useful as a breakthrough medical technology, or as funny and banal as a banana suitcase.
+Patents also cannot be acquired for ideas; a somewhat concrete concept is required.
+Patents can be taken out on any inventions, from useful to pointless.

 The United States Patent and Trademark Offices (USPTO) states, “A patent cannot be obtained upon a mere idea or suggestion.
 The patent is granted upon the new machine, manufacture, etc., as has been said, and not upon the idea or suggestion of the new machine.”

-Along with the benefits of legal protection, patents can give you an edge during negotiations if you’re licensing your invention, and might make investors more willing to work with you.
+Along with the benefits of legal protection, patents can give you an edge during negotiations if you’re licensing your invention and might give investors more of an incentive to work with you.

-Employees and officers of the USPTO are not allowed to apply for patents themselves.
+Employees, officers and representatives of the USPTO are not allowed to apply for patents themselves.
 They are further prohibited from acquiring patents, unless in the case of inheritance.